-Experimental AI-generated summary referencing Polymarket data · UpdatedSD-AL Democratic Primary Winner
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedSD-AL Democratic Primary Winner

 SD-AL Democratic Primary Winner